Zhou Guanyu: 2021

 Zhou entered his third F2 season staying with UNI-Virtuosi and partnering Felipe Drugovich.
 He took pole position in the opening round at Bahrain and converted the pole to his first feature race win in F2.
-The Chinese driver took another victory in the first sprint race in Monaco ahead of his team-mate Drugovich.
-However, after another podium in Baku, Zhou went four races without scoring points, with a brake failure and a resulting collision with Dan Ticktum in the first lap of the second race in Azerbaijan and a spin in the first sprint race at Silverstone allowing fellow academy member Oscar Piastri to take the lead in the standings.
+Zhou took another victory in the first sprint race in Monaco ahead of his team-mate Drugovich.
+However, after another podium in Baku, Zhou went four races without scoring points, with a brake failure and a resulting collision with Dan Ticktum in the first lap of the second race in Azerbaijan and a spin in the first sprint race at Silverstone, allowing fellow academy member Oscar Piastri to take the lead in the standings.
 Zhou broke his duck by taking his third victory of the season in the feature race in Britain, beating out Ticktum for the victory.
-At the following round in Monza Zhou was able to end up on the podium twice, losing out to Théo Pourchaire and Piastri in races one and three respectively.
-Unfortunately for the Chinese driver, he stalled his car following a spin before the first race in Sochi and only managed to finish the feature race in sixth place, thus losing more ground to leader Piastri, who went into the penultimate round with a 36-point advantage.
+At the following round in Monza, Zhou was able to end up on the podium twice, losing out to Théo Pourchaire and Piastri in races one and three respectively.
+Unfortunately for Zhou, he stalled his car following a spin before the first race in Sochi and only managed to finish the feature race in sixth place, thus losing more ground to leader Piastri, who went into the penultimate round with a 36-point advantage.
 In Round 7 at Jeddah, he dropped to third in the standings after a spin caused by colliding with Christian Lundgaard in the first sprint race.
 He bounced back in the final round at Abu Dhabi, signing off his F2 career by winning the second sprint race and finishing second in the feature race.
-He finished the season third in the championship, having achieved 4 wins, 1 pole and 9 podiums.
+He finished the season third in the championship, having achieved four wins, one pole and nine podiums.

 F3 Asian Championship

 During the winter break before the start of the 2021 Formula 2 season, Zhou participated in the 2021 F3 Asian Championship driving for Abu Dhabi Racing by Prema.
-He won the championship after achieving 4 wins, 5 poles and 11 podiums in the season.
+He won the championship after achieving four wins, five poles and 11 podiums in the season.